georgelam155/cunyopenmusic/intervals.md

 | i11 |  |  |  |  |  |  | M7 | d8 |
 | i12 |  |  |  |  |  |  | A7 | P8 |

+### 4.2 Chromatic Intervals

+The simplest way to measure intervals, particularly at the keyboard, is to count the number of half-steps between two pitches.
+To determine the chromatic interval between C and E, for example, start at C and ascend the chromatic scale to E, counting steps along the way: C#, D, D#, E. E is four half-steps higher than C.

+Chromatic intervals are notated with a lower-case **i** followed by an Arabic numeral for the number of semitones.
+C4–E4 is four semitones, or **i4**.

+![Chromatic steps from C4 to E4.][c4e4]

 For example, C4–E4 is a generic third, and has a chromatic interval of i4.
 A third that encompasses four semitones is a *major third* (M3).
 Note that both generic interval and chromatic interval are necessary to find the specific interval, since there are multiple specific diatonic intervals for each generic interval and for each chromatic interval.